jeremyzyang/targeting_for_longterm_outcomes/README.md

 3. Surrogates

-Surrogate variables contain short-term revenues and when and what article section a user read after the treatment.
+Surrogate variables contain short-term revenues and when and what article section a user reads after the treatment.
 Variables are named in the following way:
 - Revenue + 1m/2m/3m/4m/5m/6m.
-For instance, rev_3m is the 3-month revenue after the treatment.
+For instance, "rev_3m" is the 3-month revenue after the treatment.
 - Article section name + 1m/2m/3m/4m/5m/6m.
 Article section names are self-explanatory.
 For instance, “politics_1m” is the number of articles a user read in the politics section 1 month after the treatment.

 4. Outcomes

 - "Rev" is the observed revenue.
 - Rev_x is the surrogate index of long-term revenues computed with surrogates from the first x months.
+For instance, "rev_3" is the surrogate index of long-term revenue imputed with surrogates from the first 3 months.
-- Y0_x, Y1_x are outcomes predicted with the outcome model using surrogates from the first x months are the treatment.
+- Y0_x and Y1_x are outcomes predicted with the outcome model using surrogates from the first x months.
+For instance, "Y0_3" and "Y1_3" are the predicted outcomes without and with the treatment using surrogates from the first 3 months.